fenggo/uspex-gp/README.md

    Modify the `INPUT.txt` file (or equivalent configuration) in your working directory.
 This file controls all USPEX parameters (population size, number of generations, fitness function, etc.).

 2. **Select Fitness Calculator**:
-   Ensure your `calc.exe` (or similar) script is correctly set up to call your chosen DFT/MD code (e.g., VASP, Quantum ESPRESSO) based on the generated structure files.
+   Ensure your `calculator` (or similar) script is correctly set up to call your chosen DFT/MD code (e.g., SIESTA, GULP, VASP, Quantum ESPRESSO) based on the generated structure files.

 3. **Launch USPEX**:
    Run the main USPEX script from OCTAVE: